Spurious Local Minima of Deep ReLU Neural Networks in the Neural Tangent Kernel Regime: Introduction

 \section{Introduction}

-Hinton et al. (2006) proposed Deep Belief Networks with a learning algorithm that trains one layer at a time.
+Hinton et al. proposed Deep Belief Networks with a learning algorithm that trains one layer at a time \cite{hinton}.
 Since that report, deep neural networks have attracted attention extensively because of their human-like intelligence achieved through learning and generalization.
-To date, deep neural networks have produced outstanding results in the fields of image processing and speech recognition (Mohamed et al., 2009; Seide et al., 2011; Taigman et al., 2014).
-Moreover, their scope of application has expanded, for example, to the field of machine translation (Sutskever et al., 2014).
+To date, deep neural networks have produced outstanding results in the fields of image processing, speech recognition and machine translation \cite{mohamed,seide,parcollet2019,taigman,sutskever}.
+Moreover, their scope of application has expanded, for example, to the field of mathematics \cite{davies}.